Despite the popularity of group classes and fitness courses, personal training is the gold standard for guiding people on their training journey.

 2. Target Audience

 As with in-person coaching, your target audience will affect your rates online.
-The issue is that determining how much money your target audience can spend is tricky.
-It is best to experiment with pricing to see what works best.
+Determining how much money your target audience can spend is tricky, so it is best to experiment with pricing to see what works best.

 For example, a coach targeting older adults will generally be able to charge more than someone primarily working with college-aged people.
 Similarly, women in their early fifties might be able to spend more money to work with a certified personal trainer than new moms.